 As is the case with many companies, Setra Systems Inc. employs an acronym to identify itself.
 However, the Boxborough, Mass.-headquartered corporation’s small cup of alphabet soup – S-E-T-R-A – spells out more than just a name conveniently shorthanded.
-Rather, it emphatically and specifically underscores
+Rather, it emphatically and specifically underscores what it does.

 Setra stands for signal and energy transduction, and it designates a raison d’etre: Setra Systems Inc. designs and manufactures pressure transducers, pressure transmitters and accelerometers for clients requiring highly accurate, air-handling pressure products.
 Its technology has impacted diverse sectors including process and manufacturing industries, government agencies and medical and scientific research institutions.
 Specific market segments include OEM, barometric, environmental, test and measurement, food, pharmaceutical, agricultural, medical, semi-conductor and the HVAC/R (heating, ventilating, air-conditioning and refrigeration) industries.